 The longer the subscription, the more you can save every month.
 The cheapest plan is the two-year plan, which is $2.19/mo (billed every two years).
 The most expensive is the monthly subscription at $12.99/mo.

-The annual plan is slightly cheaper or similar compared to other VPNs like NordVPN and Surfshark at $2.99/mo (billed every two years) and $1.99/mo (billed every two years), respectively.
+The annual plan is slightly cheaper or similar compared to other VPNs like NordVPN and Surfshark at $3.39/mo (billed every two years) and $1.99/mo (billed every two years), respectively.

-IPVanish also places no limit on how many devices you can connect, whereas NordVPN limits its services to 10 devices.
+Like Surfshark, IPVanish also places no limit on how many devices you can connect, whereas NordVPN limits its services to 10 devices.
 If you have a large household with many devices, IPVanish has great value.
+However, if you opt for the annual plan, be aware that the renewal price won't include the whopping introductory discount.

 Payment options include all major debit and credit cards, Google Pay, and PayPal.